LMAC: MEET OUR MEMBERS

 Anaid Hernandez, Gallery Coordinator

 Anaid is from Santa Ana, a first-generation CSULB Bachelor of Arts in Art History graduate and an artist herself.
-She joined LibroMobile Summer of 2022 as a volunteer in the Digital Humanities program and recently expanded her skills to dedicate time as a gallery coordinator at Crear Studio.
+She joined LibroMobile Summer of 2022 as a volunteer in the Digital Humanities program and expanded her skills to dedicate time as a gallery coordinator at Crear Studio.

 Khadijah Silva, Studio Fellow